Is there really such a thing as Unified Communication?

 Where does IT come in?

-One reason why the whole concept hasn’t really borne fruit yet is that UC is often sold into SMEs, without reference to their IT systems, by telecoms companies with expertise in voice but few of the other elements that make up a unified communications environment – all of which are generally within the IT sphere.
+One reason why the whole concept hasn’t really borne fruit yet is that UC is often sold into SMEs, without reference to their IT systems, by telecoms companies.
+These companies have expertise in voice but aren’t well versed in the other elements that make up a unified communications environment – all of which are generally within the IT sphere.
 At the same time, IT companies have either opted to steer clear of voice altogether and see their job as keeping the network safe from Voice Over IP (VOIP) or other telephones or, worse, they have jumped on VOIP as an extra revenue stream without knowing much about it (what is there to know after all?).
 IT and telecoms companies are not each other’s biggest fans and they certainly don’t like to talk to one another.
-And so, we wind up with telecoms companies selling UC systems that are anything but, in that they leave out the IT system on which most communication takes place, and IT companies flogging phones to make a little extra money.
+And so, we wind up with telecoms companies selling UC systems that are anything but (in that they leave out the IT system on which most communication takes place); and IT companies flogging phones to make a little extra money.
 This is not the way to achieve the integrated nirvana the marketers talk about, even less so when mobile phones are provided by yet another company or the users themselves.

 IT v Telecoms